mobizt/FirebaseClient/README.md

 > To check when `Debug` information is available, you should use `AsyncResult::isDebug()`.

-In case 2, the async client (`AsyncClientClass`) where the async data was created as inser in to its queue, shall be defined globally because the async data should be existed while running the async task.
+In case 2, the async client (`AsyncClientClass`) where the async data was created and insert in to its queue, shall be defined globally because the async data should be existed while running the async task.

-In case 2, the async result which provided by the async result callback function is dynamically created and it will be deconstructed when the async task is finished or stopped.
+In case 2, the async result which can be accessed via the async result callback function is dynamically created and it will be deconstructed when the async task is finished or stopped.

-Then you may need to copy the async result in the async result callback to use anywhere when the async result instance was deconstructed.
+Then you may need to copy the async result that provided in the async result callback function to use anywhere when the async result instance was deconstructed.

-You can set the `UID` (unique identifier) to identify the task in case 2.
+In case 2, you can set the `UID` (unique identifier) to identify the task.
 The `UID` is any string that user defined and it is useful to identify the tasks when the same `AsyncResultCallback` was set for various async tasks.

-The async task's `UID` can be set via the functions that have `AsyncResultCallback` and `UID` in its parameter.

 You can get the `UID` from `AsyncResult` via `AsyncResult::uid()`.

 > [!NOTE]
-> You cannot set `UID` to the `AsyncResult` directly as it will be overwritten, then the `UID` from the `AsyncResult` that defined by user from source 1 will always be empty.
+> You cannot set `UID` to the `AsyncResult` directly as it will be overwritten, then the `UID` from the `AsyncResult` that defined by user in case 1 will always be empty.

 > [!NOTE]
 > The async client used in authentication task should be defined globally as it runs asynchronously.

-The aync result provides two types of information, `app events` and `result data`.

 > [!CAUTION]
-> Please avoid calling the codes or functions that consumed large memory inside the asyn callback because they use stack memory then the wdt reset crash can be occurred in ESP8266 device because stack overflow.
+> Please avoid calling the codes or functions that consumed large memory inside the asyn callback function because they use stack memory then the wdt reset crash can be occurred in ESP8266 device because of stack overflow.
-> Then in ESP8266 device, global defined `AsyncResult` case 1 is recommended for async task.
+> Then in ESP8266 device, global defined `AsyncResult` as used in case 1 is recommended for async task.

 - ### App Events

-The authentication task information or `App Events` can be obtained from `firebase_auth_event_type AsyncResult::appEvent().code()` and `String AsyncResult::appEvent().message()`.
+The authentication task information or `app_event_t` can be obtained from `app_event_t AsyncResult::appEvent()`.

 The event codes (`firebase_auth_event_type enum`) return from `AsyncResult::appEvent().code()` are included the following.

-- `auth_event_uninitialized` corresponds to 0.
+- `auth_event_uninitialized` which corresponds to 0.

-- `auth_event_initializing` corresponds to 1.
+- `auth_event_initializing` which corresponds to 1.

-- `auth_event_signup` corresponds to 2.
+- `auth_event_signup` which corresponds to 2.

-- `auth_event_send_verify_email` corresponds to 3.
+- `auth_event_send_verify_email` which corresponds to 3.

-- `auth_event_delete_user` corresponds to 4.
+- `auth_event_delete_user` which corresponds to 4.

-- `auth_event_reset_password` corresponds to 5.
+- `auth_event_reset_password` which corresponds to 5.

-- `auth_event_token_signing` corresponds to 6.
+- `auth_event_token_signing` which corresponds to 6.

-- `auth_event_authenticating` corresponds to 7.
+- `auth_event_authenticating` which corresponds to 7.

-- `auth_event_auth_request_sent` corresponds to 8.
+- `auth_event_auth_request_sent` which corresponds to 8.

-- `auth_event_auth_response_received` corresponds to 9.
+- `auth_event_auth_response_received` which corresponds to 9.

-- `auth_event_ready` corresponds to 10.
+- `auth_event_ready` which corresponds to 10.

-- `auth_event_error` corresponds to 11.
+- `auth_event_error` which corresponds to 11.

-The event strings return from `AsyncResult::appEvent().message()` are included the following.
+The event strings return from `String AsyncResult::appEvent().message()` that give the event detail are included the following.

-- `"undefined"`
+- `"undefined"` when authentication task is not initialized.

-- `"initializing"`
+- `"initializing"` when authentication task is begin.

-- `"sign up"`
+- `"sign up"` when the user sign up process in begin.

-- `"send verification email"`
+- `"send verification email"` when the user verification email sending process in begin.

-- `"delete user"`
+- `"delete user"` when the user deletion process in begin.

-- `"reset password"`
+- `"reset password"` when the user reset password process in begin.

-- `"token signing"`
+- `"token signing"` when the `JWT` token signing process in begin.

-- `"authenticating"`
+- `"authenticating"` when the google API authorization token request is begin.

-- `"auth request sent"`
+- `"auth request sent"` when the a authorization token request was sent.

-- `"auth response received"`
+- `"auth response received"` when a authorization token was received.

-- `"ready"`
+- `"ready"` when the authorization token is ready.

-- `"error"`
+- `"error"` when error was occurred in the authentication process.

 - ### Server Response and Event Data